eballetbo/steam/projects/en/docs/montessori-number-blocks/README.md

-# Montessori Numeric Blocks Bricks
+# Montessori Number Blocks

-Welcome to the collaborative repository for Montessori numeric blocks bricks activities!
+Welcome to the collaborative repository for Montessori number blocks activities!
 Here you'll find a collection of creative and educational activities to help children learn mathematics in a fun and practical way.

-## What are Montessori Numeric Blocks?
+## What are Montessori Number Blocks?

 Montessori numeric blocks are a hands-on learning material designed to help children understand numbers and basic mathematical concepts.
 Here's a breakdown of their key features: